Bathroom Lighting Ideas & Tips

 Whether you choose to go for fire rated downlights or not, your bathroom will most likely be situated on an upper floor below your loft space.
 Loft spaces are cold and require thermal insulation.
 If you cut around the insulation it renders it almost useless and warm air will escape through the downlight holes.
 This is why we also have dedicated insulation coverable downlights or we have accessories such as the loft lid that allow other downlights to be covered with insulation.
 The Collingwood H4 Lite adjustable and H2 Lite T fixed downlight are insulation coverable as standard.
 If you plan to cover your downlights with thermal insulation, just buy insulation coverable downlights to begin with.

 Bathroom Dimmer Switches

 As long as you follow the rules and Wiring Regulations there are no right or wrong choices.
-Although it's your bathroom and your choice, it is worth consulting with your electrician first as sometimes no matter what evidence you show them they will only install what they know to be safe.
+Although it's your bathroom and your choice, it is worth consulting with your electrician first as sometimes no matter what evidence you show them they will only install what they know to be safe as they're ultimately responsible if anything goes wrong.
 If you want to create a warmer, relaxing setting go with a warmer white colour temperature and if you want a more modern, cleaner look choose cool white.